fitabigail/Madame-Musette/README.md

 - As Registered User I want to be able to update my information if needed
 - As Registered User I want to have  access to customised form for personalized products
 - As Registered User I want to be able to leave a product review
+- As Registred User I  want to like a product
 - As Registered User I want to keep a history of my orders
 </br>